Akshaye Khanna: Public image and artistry

 Members of the Indian film industry have often praised Khanna.
 Shah Rukh Khan said, "I've always been extremely fond of Akshaye and his acting abilities.
 I'm a big fan of his work.
 There's a strange mystique about him that reflects in his acting."
 Kareena Kapoor admitted to have a "huge crush" on the actor.
 His Section 375 co-star Richa Chadda termed him an "underrated actor" and said, "I have admired Akshaye Khanna's work in offbeat films like Gandhi, My Father and the cult film Dil Chahta Hai.
 I am really delighted that I can team up with him.
 He is brilliant, so underrated and intelligent."
 Khanna has participated in several concert tours.
 His first concert tour, "Magnificent Five", was in 1999 in which he performed alongside actors Aamir Khan, Aishwarya Rai, Rani Mukerji and Twinkle Khanna.
 In 2006, he provided voice-over in the unplugged version of the title song of his film Aap Ki Khatir.

-Accolades
+Khanna is known for avoiding media attention and extensive public relations, which has led to him being described as a mysterious figure.
+The actor has openly spoken about his preference for solitude, stating that his alone time is "sacrosanct".
+He has also expressed being commitment phobic and "not marriage material," citing his reluctance to compromise his independent lifestyle.
+At a promotional event for the film Ittefaq, Karan Johar remarked that Khanna possesses a "scary voice" due to its flat, toneless quality.
+During the same event, Shah Rukh Khan jokingly referred to Khanna as "strange," sharing an anecdote about meeting him backstage.
+Khan recalled that after brief small talk, he declined a staff member's request to further interact with the actor, knowing that Khanna is notoriously quiet.
+During an interview with Anurradha Prasad, when questioned about his stardom, Khanna expressed gratitude for his 15-year career, noting that very few actors have the opportunity to work so consistently in the industry.
+He compared film stardom to the business world, questioning whether a businessman with a net worth of ₹500 crore should be considered unsuccessful simply because he isn't as wealthy as Ratan Tata or Dhirubhai Ambani.
+He concluded by stating that he is content with his current standing.

+Awards and nominations

 Khanna is a recipient of two Filmfare Awards — Best Male Debut for Border and Best Supporting Actor for Dil Chahta Hai.